 In August of 2005, HST was switched to two gyro operations in order to conserve gyros and extend the lifetime of the telescope.
 There is some loss of scheduling flexibility and efficiency in two gyro mode, but this is compensated by the extended overall lifetime.
 On-orbit tests have shown that HST and instrument performance in two gyro mode is nearly indistinguishable from the performance in three gyro mode.
-See the <a href="https://html.ncb.nlm.ncb.
+See the HST Two-Gyro Handbook for more detailed information.
+In Cycle 16, all GO observations will be taken in two gyro mode.